hurricanehrndz/docker-containers/quasselcore/README.md

 ## Automatic Upgrades:

-In order to have the container periodically check and upgrade the subsonic binary one needs to add  a [`crontab`](https://en.wikipedia.org/wiki/Cron) entry.
+In order to have the container periodically check and upgrade the quasselcore binary one needs to add  a [`crontab`](https://en.wikipedia.org/wiki/Cron) entry.
 Like so:
 ```